-The SWR is continuing efforts to address stormwater runoff by using mulch to control erosion, cleaning stormwater ditches and ponds, keeping used oil, antifreeze, and other items under cover.
-SWR maintains all stormwater ponds located on the property for capacity and discharge.
-Loose contaminants are removed immediately.
-The closed and open Phases on the property are largely covered in vegetation preventing unwanted silt and sediment.
+The SWR is continuing efforts to address stormwater runoff.
+The onsite ditches were deepened and graded to create positive flow to the designated ponds.
+The closed and open phases on the property are largely covered in vegetation preventing unwanted silt and sediment.
+Vegetative cover has been maintained to limit the speed in which water flows through the ditches, limiting erosion events.
 SWR, as normal practice, keeps as much waste off the ground and in containers as possible.

 A stormwater inspector completes monthly inspections for the main Public Works facility at 400 Powell Road.
-The County maintenance vendor, First Vehicle Services, inspects the Central Garage located on the main Public Works yard monthly.
-This monthly Environmental Inspection Report provided by First Vehicle Services includes inspections of the shop's hydraulic equipment (lifts), outside facility and parking areas, the fluid storage areas including waste oil and new fluid tanks and drums, and the equipment used in the maintenance of the County equipment.
-The Central Garage facility receives a monthly environmental and safety inspection performed by the County maintenance contractor, First Vehicle Services.
-Their Monthly Environmental Inspection Report (MEIR) includes inspections of the shop hydraulic equipment, outside facility and parking areas, the fluid storage areas (including waste oil and new fluid tanks and drums), and the equipment used in the maintenance of the County equipment.
+The Central Garage located on the main Public Works yard is also inspected monthly by the County maintenance vendor, First Vehicle Services.
+The monthly Environmental Inspection Report provided by First Vehicle Services includes inspections of the shop's hydraulic equipment (lifts), outside facility and parking areas, the fluid storage areas including waste oil and new fluid tanks and drums, and the equipment used in the maintenance of the County equipment.